mihael-tunik/DjangoQuizManager/backend/README.md

 ```
 npm install
 ```
-Do not forget that this time Nginx is not used, so in .env file port 8000 should be used
+Do not forget that this time Nginx is not used, so in local .env file port 8000 should be used
 ```
 REACT_APP_API_SERVER=http://localhost:8000
 ```